pydata/patsy/doc/formulas.rst

 So at this point, you hopefully understand how a string is parsed into the :class:`ModelDesc` structure shown in the figure at the top of this page.
-And if you like, of course, you can also produce such structures directly without going through the formula parser.
-But these terms and factors are still a fairly high-level, symbolic representation of a model.
+And if you like you can also produce such structures directly without going through the formula parser (see :ref:`expert-model-specification`).
+But these terms and factors objects are still a fairly high-level, symbolic representation of a model.
 Now we'll talk about how they get converted into actual matrices with numbers in.

 There are two core operations here.
-The first takes a list of :class:`Term` objects and some data, and produces a :class:`DesignMatrixBuilder`.
+The first takes a list of :class:`Term` objects (a **termlist**) and some data, and produces a :class:`DesignMatrixBuilder`.
 The second takes a :class:`DesignMatrixBuilder` and some data, and produces a design matrix.
 In practice, these operations are implemented by